 The testing environment capabilities this node provides

-For details, see Start the runtime engine and Configure a UFT Developer node's runtime engine settings.
+For details, see Start the runtime engine and Configure a grid node's runtime engine settings.

 Make sure that your tests start with a statement specifying the required environment specifications.
 For example: